 Provides direct care and supervision (on-call and/or prearranged) for individuals with developmental disabilities that reside in private certified homes in the community by performing the following duties and responsibilities.

-Essential Duties and Responsibilities Includes the following, but is not limited to:
+Essential duties and responsibilities including, but not limited to:

 - Directly provide (“on-call” and/or prearranged) care, support, and supervision for consumers at a staffing ratio 1:1 or 1:2 unless otherwise approved by an Associate Director or CEO of COI.

 - Coordinate and schedule hours of work with each family home provider and consumer on caseload for short- term (8 hours or less) community integration and inclusion needs for each consumer who has been identified and approved by supervisor.